beeware/beeware/docs/tutorial/tutorial-5/android.rst

 ======================================

 The process of deploying an application to Android is very similar to the process for deploying as a desktop application.
-The ``briefcase`` tool handles the installation of dependencies for Android, including the Android SDK, the Android emulator, and the AdoptOpenJDK Java compiler and runtime.
+Briefcase handles installing dependencies for Android, including the Android SDK, the Android emulator, and the AdoptOpenJDK Java compiler and runtime.

 Create an Android app and compile it
 ====================================